Updated: Oct 22

-The world of Afro-Dance is exciting and is constantly expanding and with any area of expertise there are those that excel at it and continue to pave the way for others.
+The world of Afro-Dance is exciting and is constantly expanding and with any area of expertise, some excel at it and continue to pave the way for others.
 In today's spotlight series, we’ll introduce you to professional Afro-dancer, choreographer and Vlogger Nife A. otherwise known as itsjustnife.
 Nife is a talented dancer born and based in London.
 She has worked with a significant number of notable musicians, choreographers and even TV personalities.
 She has been dancing for about 4 years now but has managed to gather a lot of attention in a short space of time.

 We found out her motivations behind being a dancer, advice for aspiring dancers and her thoughts about the Afro-dance industry.

 So, tell us a bit about yourself and your background.